mrcdebenz7/orion_edge_app/docs/kit/00_README.md

 ## Contribution Guidelines

 To maintain quality and consistency, all contributions must follow the guidelines and checklists outlined in the [Pull Request Guidelines](./PULL_REQUEST_GUIDELINES.md).
 Before submitting a deliverable, please ensure it meets all PASS criteria for that artifact.
+Vertical packs live in docs/kit/faqpacks/*.json.
+Use scripts/faqpack_to_csv.js to convert a pack to CSV.